weirdtangent/bookprepper/README.md

 - Frontend: `VITE_API_BASE_URL`, `VITE_COGNITO_*`, `VITE_ADMIN_EMAIL`, `VITE_DEBUG_MODE` (optional).

 Copy `.env.example`, populate values, and ensure both API and web builds load the same config.

+### Cover assets

+Running `pnpm covers:cache` fetches each ISBN’s cover art once, stores it under `apps/web/public/assets/covers`, and generates a manifest consumed by both the API and the SPA.
+The Vite build copies these files to `apps/web/dist/assets/covers`, so the client can load covers via `/assets/covers/<isbn>.jpg` without hitting Open Library at runtime.
+Set `DATABASE_URL` so the script can query Prisma for ISBNs; if it’s missing, the script simply keeps the existing cache.